 Lectures

-The primary aim of ADFAS is to provide interesting and informative lectures across a diverse range of topics encompassing all aspects of the arts.
+The primary aim of ArtsNational is to provide interesting and informative lectures across a diverse range of topics encompassing all aspects of the arts.

-Our lecturers are both local and touring overseas lecturers who are primarily from the United Kingdom.
-They are generally experienced arts professionals, including curators, artists, authors and performers but could be anyone who has expert knowledge in an aspect of the arts and the ability to present an informal illustrated lecture which both explains and entertains.
+Our lecturers are both local and touring overseas lecturers, primarily from the United Kingdom.
+They are experienced arts professionals, including curators, artists, authors and performers but could be anyone who has expert knowledge in an aspect of the arts and the ability to present an informal illustrated lecture which both explains and entertains.
 Lectures are approximately 1 hour long.
-In addition to lectures, many ADFAS Societies also offer Special Interest sessions of two or three 1-hour lectures where topics can be explored in more depth.
+In addition to lectures, many ArtsNational Societies also offer Special Interest sessions of two or three 1-hour lectures where topics can be explored in more depth.

-The lecture topics highlighted here are samples of the diverse lecture topics from the ADFAS 2023 programs which vary according to location.
+The lecture topics highlighted here are samples of the diverse lecture topics from the 2024 programs which vary according to location.

 CONTACT US and we’ll get you CONNECTED